priyanshisharma0980/excel/README.md

 LIMITATION- Vlookup will ignore the duplicate values and only return of rows of the 1st value, and will ignore later duplicates

+# pivot table
+to analyse and check trend and patterns of data

+INESRT - Pivot table

 # Pivot table
 to amalyse and calculate data